PetroccoCo/pok3r-layouts/README.md

   * The second LED will no longer be lit.

 ## Layer 3 (Red) for OSX:
 Enter into layer 3 -- `FN + .` -- in order to move the following keys.
+Note that **New Key** is based on the original keyboard layout (as keys are physically labeled on the keyboard).

 | Original Key | New Key    | Notes / Instructions |
 |--------------|------------|----------------------|